 |Juvenile Arrest Rate Trends

-Male and female juvenile arrest rates for motor vehicle theft displayed similar trends in the 1980s and 1990s, first increasing then decreasing.
+Male and female juvenile arrest rates for motor vehicle theft displayed similar since 1980.

 |Note: Rates are arrests of persons ages 10-17 per 100,000 persons ages 10-17 in the resident population.